Lorne's overcoat and a trilby, which looks dashing in a Humphrey Bogart-sort of way, but about as inconspicuous as a Ninja Turtle.

 In a street scene of one episode, Big Bird and Alan bake birdseed cookies for Granny Bird.
 When Cookie Monster finds out, he dresses as Granny Bird.
 Big Bird and Alan know that it's Cookie Monster all along but play along with it.

 In another episode, Abby thinks Oscar might really be a prince and wants to kiss him, which Oscar wants to avoid.
 At one point Oscar dons a disguise (Groucho Marx glasses) which doesn't work.

 One "Word of the Day" sketch features Jack Black and Elmo defining the word "disguise," so as might be expected, Paper-Thin Disguises came into play.
 Jack claims to be a "master of disguise," and tries to prove it by putting on various outfits to conceal his identity.
 The first is a large sombrero and a pair of sunglasses; the second is a rainbow clown wig and...another pair of sunglasses.
 Elmo instantly sees through both disguises, which makes Jack sad.
 He leaves, and a few moments later, a Muppet chicken enters.
-Elmo asks if the chicken has seen Jack Black...three guesses as to who the chicken really is.
+In a subversion of the trope, Elmo asks if the chicken has seen Jack Black...three guesses as to who the chicken really is.